JusKillmeQik/PoE-Leveling-Guide/PatchNotes.md

 ### Settlers League
 * Updated gems from Settlers of Kalguur
-* Added a new build
+* Added a few popular builds
+* Builds posted to the Discord will be added right before league launch

 #### Minor improvements